Paper Rockets at the Library

 Resources for Educators

 Two versions of the Paper Rockets Lesson Plan are available:

 - Teaching the Scientific Method with Paper Rockets - grades 3-5

-- Learning the Scientific Method with Paper Rockets - grades 6-8
+- Paper Rockets to Learn the Scientific Method - grades 6-8

 - View all Lesson Plans